SiliconLabs/unify-matter-bridge/doc/readme_user.md

 For further information on chip-tool tests, refer to the [test suite's README](https://github.com/SiliconLabs/matter/blob/latest/src/app/tests/suites/README.md)

-## Controlling a doorlock device using the chip-tool
+## Controlling a doorlock device using the chip tool

 To operate a DoorLock device that is mapped to a bridged endpoint with id 2 via Matter Fabric Node ID 1 using the chip-tool, perform the following operations.